Bystander effect: Social psychology research

 The bystander effect was first demonstrated and popularized in the laboratory by social psychologists John M. Darley and Bibb Latané in 1968 after they became interested in the topic following the murder of Kitty Genovese in 1964.
 These researchers launched a series of experiments that resulted in one of the strongest and most replicable effects in social psychology.
 In a typical experiment, the participant is either alone or among a group of other participants or confederates.
 An emergency situation is staged and researchers measure how long it takes the participants to intervene, if they intervene.
 These experiments have found that the presence of others inhibits helping, often by a large margin.
 For example, Bibb Latané and Judith Rodin (1969) staged an experiment around a woman in distress, where subjects were either alone, with a friend, or with a stranger.
-70 percent of the people alone called out or went to help the woman after they believed she had fallen and was hurt, but when paired with a stranger only 40 percent offered help.
+Seventy percent of the people alone called out or went to help the woman after they believed she had fallen and was hurt, but when paired with a stranger only 40 percent offered help.

 Philpot et al. (2019) examined over 200 sets of real-life surveillance video recordings from the United Kingdom, the Netherlands, and South Africa to answer "the most pressing question for actual public victims": whether help would be forthcoming at all.
 They found that intervention was the norm, and in over 90% of conflicts one or more bystanders intervened to provide help.
-Increased bystander presence can increase the likelihood that someone would intervene, even if the chance of each individual bystander responding is reduced.
+Increased bystander presence increased the likelihood that someone would intervene.